paperlion/java-cypher-parser/README.md

-# Java Cipher Query Parser
+# Java Cypher Query Parser

 ## Overview
 This Java project allows users to input a string of a Cypher query which is then parsed into Objects.
 Users can easily modify query properties such as variable names or attributes and convert the modified objects back into a string.